lcnogueira/rocketseat-bootcamp-6-challenges/goreact/challenge3/README.md

-# Challenge 3 - Developer Marker App
+# Challenge 3 - Developer Marker App (Third React Module)

 ## Description
 Create a project from scratch by using create-react-app.
 Besides that, use ESLint, EditorConfig and Prettier tools in this project.